eloquenza/VisHub/design-sheets/fds-notes.md

    * Zoomed drawing of GUI component, flow diagram, or similar.
 5. Discussion:
    * Reflect on design: advantages and disadvantages.
-   * Possible aspects: suitability for task, novelty, clarity, scalability, extensibility, cost of im- plementation.
+   * Possible aspects: suitability for task, novelty, clarity, scalability, extensibility, cost of implementation.

 ## Sheet 5: Realization